sknitjsr/TextSummarizer/README.md

 # TextSummarizer
 A Desktop Application Using Machine Learning and Python
-														~By Batman